queenslaynaila/Save-up-backend/README.md

 npm run swagger
 ```
 This creates an OpenAPI (Swagger) specification file called swagger.yml in each route subfolder.
-The specification details the API's endpoints, requests, responses, and error formats along with samples.
+The specification details the AP's endpoints, requests, responses, and error formats along with samples.

 #### For Windows Users
 Use the following command to generate the Swagger specification for Windows: